 In an uncontested divorce the spouses will have to agree on the division of all marital assets for the case to be finalized.
 The spouses must come to a mutual agreement on all the details for the division of property and not require the intervention of the court to divide any of the assets.
 In addition, the parties must also agree on the details regarding alimony, spousal support, child support and child custody.
 Properly handled, an uncontested divorce is typically an easier process than an uncontested divorce and less financial burden.

 However, it is not uncommon that in the process of obtaining an uncontested divorce certain property and assets are overlooked either because they are considered insignificant, one party conceals the asset, or because one or both of the parties do not know how or even if the asset can be divided.
 In most cases, the majority of property and assets obtained during the marriage can be considered marital property and can be divided by the parties or the court.
+Prior to a divorce, it is recommended that the parties take either a video, photographic and begin creating a written inventory of the assets that are to be divided.
+This will be very helpful when you first meet with an experienced divorce and family law attorney to discuss a fair division of your assets.

 Commonly Overlooked Assets in an Uncontested Divorce